magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_right-view-the-place-of-coolness.md

 moods we arrive at contentment.
 Whether it’s hot or cold we are satisfied, living with many people or with few people we are satisfied.
-Contentment doesn’t depend on how many people we are with, it comes only from If we have right view then wherever we stay we are content.
+Contentment doesn’t depend on how many people we are with, it comes only from right view.
+If we have right view then wherever we stay we are content.

 But most of us have wrong view.
 It’s just like a maggot – a maggot’s living place is filthy, its food is filthy, but they suit the maggot.
 If